MatthewZito/goldmund-sh-i/README.md

  - add CORS policy/whitelist
  - optimize for mobile, where needed ([see: why I will NOT be using AMP](https://medium.com/@danbuben/why-amp-is-bad-for-your-site-and-for-the-web-e4d060a4ff31))
  - slowly convert CSS stylesheet to styled components with Emotionjs
+ - Front-end proxy for DNS resolution of internal Docker hostnames

 ### <a name="bugs"></a> Bugfixes Needed